Program Chair Toolbox

 Call for Papers

-Call for Papers for national meetings normally publishes in February and August issues of C&EN, approximately 9 months prior to each national meeting.
-The Call for Papers lists the symposia titles, organizers, and the deadlines set by each division for abstract submittal.
+Call for Papers for national meetings are normally published in the January and August issues of C&EN, approximately 9 months prior to each national meeting.
+The Call for Papers lists the Program Chairs, symposia titles, Symposium Organizers, and the deadlines set by each division for abstract submission.

 Online Technical Program

-Each horizontal poster board measures 4 feet high x 6 feet wide (including frame).
+Each horizontal poster board measures 4 feet high x 8 feet wide (including frame).
 All presentations must be confined to poster board itself.
-Computer display equipment, sound or projection equipment, freestanding or three-dimensional displays, demonstrations/experiments, or tables for handout materials are not permitted in the poster session.
+Computer display equipment, sound or projection equipment, freestanding or three-dimensional displays, demonstrations, experiments, or tables for handout materials are not permitted in the poster sessions.

-Sponsored speaker are presenters who have been invited by the division to speak at the national meeting and whose registration fee will be paid by the division.
+Sponsored speakers are presenters who have been invited by the division to speak at the national meeting and whose registration fee will be paid by the division.

 Sponsored Speaker Registration

-Divisions are given access to the Sponsored Speaker Registration site where they may register their sponsored speakers.
+Divisions are given access to the Division Guest Registration site where they may register their sponsored speakers.
 There is a special one-day registration rate available to non-chemical scientist speakers.
 ACS members who are sponsored must pay the regular member rate.